MatFied/Ridavei.Settings/README.md

 ## What is Settings?

-Ridavei.Settings is a cross-platform library created to ease getting and setting values in settings manager.__
+Ridavei.Settings is a cross-platform library created to ease getting and setting values in settings manager.<br />
-For caching it uses [MemoryCache.Default](https://docs.microsoft.com/pl-pl/dotnet/api/system.runtime.caching.memorycache.default).__
+For caching it uses [MemoryCache.Default](https://docs.microsoft.com/pl-pl/dotnet/api/system.runtime.caching.memorycache.default).<br />
 Classes implement the [IDisposable](https://docs.microsoft.com/pl-pl/dotnet/api/system.idisposable) interface to dispose objects that are created by the extensions.

 ## Examples in using Settings